Liisa-Holm-group/Henri-AFP-work/README.md

 3. Parameter optimization should be done in a better way.
 There was no separate evaluation data for hyperparameter optimization.
 We did not use Bayesian hyperparameter optimization at the time.
 3.2.
 Hao has a code that performs Bayesian hyperparameter optimization for XGB, SVM etc.
 4. Data that project used, included curated predictions.
 These generate circular logic (data leakage) risk.
+5. Project used only binary classifiers.
+One should consider multi-label classifiers (pyBoost for example).

+55